 This subclass’s abilities do a wonderful job of highlighting these Druids’ fey nature.
 With some cleverness and creativity, mechanics and flavor combine to create something truly incredible with this subclass!

 Every class or subclass has a “bread and butter” ability that just defines it.
 Without fail, they will always be using it nonstop.

 For the Circle of Dreams Druid, that ability is the Balm of the Summer Court.

 And boy is it a treat!

-The Druid gets a number of d6s equal to their Druid level.
+You have a pool of fey energy represented by a number of d6s equal to your Druid level.

 Positioning themselves as a mid-line combatant, the Circle of Dreams Druid can likely heal any of their allies on the map.
 This is particularly useful if you have a party member who drops to 0 hit points more than 60ft (or whatever your maximum movement happens to be) away!